Hampton Roads Peace Conference

 Library of Congress

-There is a scene in the movie “Lincoln” (Steven Spielberg) where Abraham Lincoln sits across the table from three Confederate representatives who have come to “negotiate” a peace.
-This historic four-hour meeting happened on February 3, 1865 aboard the River Queen, anchored near Fort Monroe in Hampton Roads, VA.
-Lincoln holds all the cards at this juncture of the war.
-The landscape and economy of the south have been devastated, and its people are running low on food, supplies, and patience.
-Robert E. Lee’s Army of Northern Virginia was withering away.
-They had been forced into inactivity along the front at Petersburg, which at this point was in the seventh month of a long a brutal siege.
-The southern armies were facing deprivation, desertion and battlefield casualties.
-There is not much hope for them.
-In the movie, Lincoln is depicted as a cunning, glib, and inflexible leader, standing firm in all attempts made by his southern brethren to get him to move on any issue that will help them, especially the issue of slavery.
+There is a scene in the 2012 movie Lincoln (directed by Steven Spielberg) where Abraham Lincoln sits across the table from three Confederate representatives who have come to “negotiate” a peace.
+This historic four-hour meeting happened on February 3, 1865.
+The men came together aboard the River Queen, a steamship anchored near Fort Monroe in Hampton Roads, VA.
+Lincoln held all the cards at this juncture of the war.
+The landscape and economy of the Confederacy were devastated, and its people ran low on food, supplies, and patience.
+Ulysses S. Grant's US armies held Lee's men in a siege around Petersburg, Virginia.
+The two forces had already spent seven brutal months locked in struggle, with no end in sight.
+Confederate armies faced deprivation, desertion and battlefield casualties.
+They held out little hope.
+In the movie, Lincoln appears as a cunning, glib, and inflexible leader.
+He stands firm against all attempts made by the Confederate representatives to get him to move on any issue that will help them, especially the issue of slavery.

 This is a brilliant and entertaining cinematic moment, and it is partially accurate.
 But it doesn’t tell the whole story.

 At this point in the war, Abraham Lincoln was desperate for peace.
-The American Civil War had raged on for almost four years, causing ruin to the country’s economy, landscape, and psyche.
-With the death toll soaring well over 600,000 by now, the exhausted nation yearned for an end to the anguish.
+The American Civil War had raged on for almost four years, bringing ruin to the country’s economy, landscape, and psyche.
+With the death toll soaring well over 600,000, the exhausted nation yearned for an end to the anguish.
 Lincoln visibly carried that same desire, along with all of the stresses of the past four years, in his very being.
 He looked the way the country felt: war weary.
 He wanted the war, and the suffering, to end.

 Lincoln was also thinking ahead to reconciliation.
-His hope was to ease the people of the south into a post-war reconstruction.
-The biggest shift for the country, and especially for the slave economy of the south, would be the emancipation of 4 million enslaved people.
-Lincoln used this moment to communicate an idea that he had regarding the transition to emancipation, in the hopes that it would hasten peace.
-The representatives who had been sent by Confederate President, Jefferson Davis were Confederate vice president Alexander Stephens, assistant secretary of war John Campbell, and Virginia senator Robert Hunter.
-Lincoln was accompanied by Secretary of State William Seward.
+His hope was to ease the people of the rebellious states into a post-war Reconstruction.
+The biggest shift for the country, and especially for the southern states, would be the emancipation of 4 million enslaved people.
+Lincoln used this moment to communicate an idea that he had about the transition to emancipation, in the hopes that it would hasten peace.
+The representatives sent by Confederate President Jefferson Davis were Confederate Vice President Alexander Stephens, Assistant Secretary of War John Campbell, and Virginia Senator Robert Hunter.
+Secretary of State William Seward accompanied Lincoln to the meeting.

 Portrait of John A Campbell